Shad0wSeven/actually-good-delete-script/README.md

 # actually good delete script

-I was deleting a bunch of messages on discord, and realized that the message deletion tool kinda sucks, Undiscord, as it adjusts with every API timeout to the timeout level, making it very useless very quickly (AKA it makes the deletion interval like 20 seconds, and its terrible).
+One day I realized that the message deletion tool Undiscord kinda sucks, as it adjusts with every API timeout to the timeout level, making it very useless very quickly (AKA it makes the deletion interval like 20 seconds, and its terrible).

 So I modified it so that the script always repsects your intial value.
 That's literally it.

 This is for violentmonkey.

-### 73k Messages to Go! wish me luck :)

-ALSO I found 1000ms to be the perfect time, any faster and ratelimits become not worth it.
+1000ms is the perfect time, any faster and ratelimits become not worth it.
 In addition, PST 12 am - 5 am works really well, I got like 0 ratelimits during that time.

 have fun and crush those idiots your deleting from :)

+## Note: I don't use this script, as userscripts are banned from discord, I just made this for anyone that wants to test the grey area, as I was looking through the code and it looked quite annoying.

 ```js
 // ==UserScript==